paulkienitz/pitchgame/README.md

 Abnormal paths can add these steps:

-5. If it runs out of movie pitches that you have neither written nor rated, then instead of showing you pitches to rate, it instead shows you pitches you've already rated with at least three stars... “old favorites”.
+5. If it runs out of movie pitches that you have neither written nor rated, then instead of showing you pitches to rate, it shows you pitches you've already rated with at least three stars — “old favorites”.
-(The game currently fails if none are found.)

 6. Step 2 offers you a link to complain about the words you received.
 This link takes you to a page where you can mark any or all of the three words as not a valid noun or not a valid verb.
 After you do so it takes you back to step 2, with any word you flagged replaced with a new one.

 Validation errors reprompt you with the same screen, with messages about required fields or whatever else the issue might be.
-Database errors exit to a screen which, for now, displays an exception message openly, followed by a log of database activity in the current postback.
+Database errors exit to an apology screen which, for certain users, displays the internal exception message.
-The former is also written to the server error log.
+This is also written to the server error log.

 The moderation page starts as a list of the ten newest pending moderation requests, each being answerable with a set of radio buttons.
 The same page can also serve content to `SPARE` to insert into a popup for viewing stats about a user, so you can see if they have a record of prior bad behavior.